Crypto

 “I was taking pictures of school notebooks and sent them to Claude, trying everything to piece anything together.
 I also said how I make passwords.
 I gave Claude context,” he told Sherwood.

-A few weeks ago, he said Claude said it had figured it out (but in reality, it hadn’t), so yesterday he didn’t believe it actually did it this time.
+He said that a few weeks ago, Claude said it had figured it out (but in reality, it hadn’t), so yesterday he didn’t believe that it had actually done it this time.

-“And then I typed in the phrase and it fitted, and I didn’t expect that tweet to go viral,” he said.
+“And then I typed in the phrase and it fitted, and I didn’t expect that tweet to go viral,” he continued.

 He told Sherwood that years ago, he had written down the password on an old phone he lost at a bar.